Reinvigorating the immune system to find new ways to cure cancer

 Almost everyone has a close experience of cancer and despite recent advances in cancer care, many patients are in serious need of new and effective therapies.

 At Astellas, we have established the Focus Area Approach for research and development (R&D) strategy, to understand biology with high disease relevance and apply versatile modalities / technologies to it, which tackle the diseases with high unmet medical needs.
-We are focusing our efforts in four key areas of Primary Focus where we believe we have built the expertise and capabilities to deliver significant and meaningful VALUE for patients.
+We are focusing our efforts in Primary Focus where we believe we have built the expertise and capabilities to deliver significant and meaningful VALUE for patients.
 Primary Focus Immuno-Oncology is one of these, where Immuno-Oncology Primary Focus Lead, Peter Sandor, M.D., MBA passionately believes that we will someday cure cancer.

 By leveraging our extensive expertise, experience in cancer biology and unique technologies, we are focused on reinvigorating the immune system’s ability to discover, disarm and destroy cancers in more patients.
 We are pursuing this ambitious goal through innovative and multifunctional modality platforms, using the capabilities at our R&D sites in Japan and the U.S. as well as through collaborations with external expert partners.